-These are probably the mostly used nodes and although you can push on tin the list with for instance \char TeX will normally do it for you when it considers some input to be text.
+These are probably the mostly used nodes and although you can push them in the current list with for instance \c will normally do it for you when it considers some input to be text.

-FIELD TYPE EXPLANATION subtype number bitfield attr node list of attributes char number the chatacter index in the font font number the font identifier lang number the language identifier left number the frozen \lefthyphenmnin value right number the frozen \righthyphenmnin value uchyph boolean the frozen \uchyph value components node pointer to ligature components xoffset number a virtual displacement in horizontal direction yoffset number a virtual displacement in vertical direction width number the (original) width of the character height number the (original) height of the character depth number the (original) depth of the character expansion_factor number the to be applied expansion_factor
+FIELD TYPE EXPLANATION subtype number bit field attr node list of attributes char number the character index in the font font number the font identifier lang number the language identifier left number the frozen \lefthyphenmnin value right number the frozen \righthyphenmnin value uchyph boolean the frozen \uchyph value components node pointer to ligature components xoffset number a virtual displacement in horizontal direction yoffset number a virtual displacement in vertical direction width number the (original) width of the character height number the (original) height of the character depth number the (original) depth of the character expansion_factor number the to be applied expansion_factor

 The width, height and depth values are read-only.
-The expansion\factor is assigned in the parbuilder and used in the backend.
+The expansion_factor is assigned in the par builder and used in the backend.